 When applying for work in Germany, you may use either German or English, depending on the company and your fluency.
-Foreign work seekers are expected to have at least a basic understanding of German language because knowledge of the German is consider necessary to cope with daily office life and life outside work.
+Foreign work-seekers are expected to have at least a basic understanding of the German language because knowledge of German is considered necessary to cope with daily office life and life outside work.

 Due to high unemployment, finding work in Germany is difficult, especially for foreigners not speaking fluent German

 Most occupations in Germany require formal qualifications.
 Foreign qualifications need to be certified by a competent German authority such as trade or professional associations.